Description of the oo82162A REXX program

 - oo82162A simulates an HP-82162A 24 characters per line thermal printer connected by virtual IL.

-Output is send by UDP to HP82240B, a freeware printer simulator, or other receivers.
+Output is send using UDP to HP82240B, a printer simulator, or other receivers.

 Graphics and bar code are feasible.

 Transliteration of RCL [ to RCL M and similar are optional.

 i) HP41's append text symbol now prints as "lazy T",